Ellie-x3/GameDevBlog/content/posts/PixelPlatformer2.md

 The `Draw()` method has quite a few overloads.
 For now we simply just want to draw it to the screen, So we are using the overload for Texture/Position/Color

 We specify our texture variable we made, a Vector2 for the position `new Vector2(200, 200)` and the Color.
 We will only be using Color.White in here.
-It ensures to always draw the complete image.
+It ensures to always draw the complete image as it was drawn.

 And then we simply call `End()` to specify we are done with this batch.
 But again - for now all our drawing logic will be inbetween the same
 `Begin` and `End` calls.